-- The "S" or "Simplex" variant contains only turbomolecular blades. - The "D" or "Duplex" variant contains turbomolecular blades and a drag mechanism allowing operation at higher backing pressures than pure turbomolecular pumps. - The "T" or "Triplex" variant contains turbomolecular blades, a drag mechanism and a regenerative mechanism.
-The regenerative stage offers the option to utilise "boost" mode.
+- The 'S' or 'Simplex' variant contains only turbomolecular blades. - The 'D' or 'Duplex' variant contains turbomolecular blades and a drag mechanism allowing operation at higher backing pressures than pure turbomolecular pumps. - The 'T' or 'Triplex' variant contains turbomolecular blades, a drag mechanism and a regenerative mechanism.
+The regenerative stage offers the option to utilise 'boost' mode.

-Also available is an "iD" or "iT" interstage variant, which provides an interstage port between the turbomolecular blades and drag mechanism.
+Also available is an 'iD' or 'iT' interstage variant, which provides an interstage port between the turbomolecular blades and drag mechanism.
+For SEM and TEM applications, an 'L' variant is available, which offers considerably lower vibration and stray magnetic field emissions.